Healthy Seaweed Egg Drop Soup Recipe

 I know it sounds very unusual to serve soup for breakfast, especially for those who are used to a Western style breakfast.

-But a light soup with rice is a very common quick breakfast meal, particularly in Korea, Japan, and China.
+But a light soup with rice is a very common quick Korean breakfast, particularly in Korea, Japan, and China.
 In fact, I grew up having grilled fish with light soup for breakfast and it is still my favorite thing to eat in the morning to charge myself for the day.

 This seaweed egg drop soup is light, flavorful and nourishing.
 Thanks to the quick Korean dashi stock and Korean soybean paste (doenajng), this soup has deep umami flavor that pairs oh-so-well with seaweed and egg, making it a nutritionally well-balanced meal.